jagrvargen/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 6. 6-states.sql - Creates the database hbtn_0d_usa and the table states in it.
 States will have a unique integer id, not null, auto-generated, as a primary key.
 Name row cannot be null.

 7. 7-cities.sql - Creates the databsae hbtn_0d_usa and the table cities in it.
 City has a unique id, auto-generated, not-null, and as a primary key.
 Table contains a state_id int, not null, and as a foreign key to the id of the states table.

+8. 8-cities_of_california_subquery.sql - Lists all the cities of California that can be found in the database hbtn_0d_usa.
+The states table contains only one record where name = California.
+Sorted in ascending order by cities.id.